 02 Historically late payers are definitely late payers today

-Interestingly, this means we only have approximately 20 net tenants (or about 1.5% of our total customer base) on the delinquency report who are not typically behind on rent at this point in the month.
+Interestingly, this means Birgo Capital only has approximately 20 net tenants (or about 1.5% of our total customer base) on the delinquency report who are not typically behind on rent at this point in the month.
 This is a very encouraging sign to us, as it indicates that typical behavior patterns among our standard, dependable paying customers are largely unchanged.
 If we assume that 20 tenants who typically pay on time haven’t paid because of COVID-19, it would make sense that, all else being equal, our past due rents would have increased by about $13,800 (20 tenants x average rents of $690 per month).
 Since the past due amount is actually about $45,000 greater than it usually is at this point in the month, we have to look a bit deeper to find out what’s going on within the portfolio.

 Further exploration reveals that tenants who were already behind on rent have fallen further behind.
 Of the 240 tenants who were carrying a balance in the middle of March, a typical number of them – 60 tenants, or about 25% of those previously delinquent – were caught up by the end of March, leaving us with 180 tenants who owed a balance as we began the month of April.